Replacing Galvanized Pipes in Your Santa Rosa Home

-Galvanized pipes were installed in many new Sacramento homes until the 1960s.
+Galvanized pipes were installed in many new Santa Rosa homes until the 1960s.
 They were made from steel, then dipped in zinc to prevent rust and corrosion.

 Even though they were an inexpensive and resilient solution at the time, home builders began to forego galvanized piping – choosing copper or PVC instead for water supply piping systems — for good reason.